balena-io/docs/pages/troubleshooting/troubleshooting.md

 ### I can't get my beaglebone to reprovision.
 In order to reprovison a beaglebone that has already been connected to the resin.io service, you need to remove a file named something like `REMOVE_TO_REPROVISION_54BE-BCEB` from the SD card.
 You should then be able to pop the SD card back into the beaglebone and power it up again, while holding down the small `s1` button like you did when you did the original provisioning.

+## Intel Edison

+### Help, I want to restore my Edison to factory Yocto

+If you are one of the unfortunate people who feel they want to return to the old Yocto build of the Edison you can have a look over here on our guide to [restore original Edison firmware](/pages/troubleshooting/restore-edison.md).

 ## General

 ### The 'Start the Terminal Session' Button Doesn't Appear